Mannu021/CodeTime/README.md

 Added automatic difficulty detector

-Added option of adding stopwatch  to the browser
+Added option of adding stopwatch  to the tab

 Added otion page for the attaching time to difficulty